Tide0312/Tide0312.github.io/_projects/Airport_Analyzation_Project.md

 by Renault Kang, Spencer Lin, Jaclyn Lo, and Jas Chetan Mehta.

+## Title: Exploring Geographical Distribution of Navaids and Airports

+Introduction to Dataset:

+The dataset used for this analysis contains comprehensive information about navigational aids (navaids) and airports, which are crucial components of the global transportation infrastructure.

+Navaids: Navaids are essential for both air and maritime navigation.
+They include various types of electronic devices and visual markers used by pilots and maritime navigators to determine their position, plot their course, and ensure safe navigation.
+Airports: Airports are vital hubs for air travel, serving as points of departure, arrival, and transit for millions of passengers and tons of cargo every day.
+They provide essential facilities and services for aircraft operations, including runways, terminals, and maintenance facilities.
+Dataset Description:

+The dataset comprises two main components: navaids and airports.
+Each component includes several attributes that provide detailed information about their geographical distribution and characteristics.

+Navaids Data: This dataset includes attributes such as latitude, longitude, name, type, and other relevant information about different navaids.
+These attributes allow us to visualize the spatial distribution of navaids and explore their diversity in terms of types and functionalities.
+Airports Data: Similarly, the airports dataset contains attributes such as latitude, longitude, name, ICAO code, and other relevant details about various airports worldwide.
+Analyzing this data enables us to understand the global network of airports and their significance in facilitating air transportation.
+Exploring the Plot:

+Map of Navaids:
+This map provides a visual representation of the geographical distribution of navaids around the world.
+Each marker on the map represents a navaid location, with tooltips displaying additional information such as the name and type of navaid.
+By exploring this map, we can gain insights into the density and coverage of navaids in different regions, which are essential for safe navigation by air and sea.

 ## Geographical Distribution of Navaids

 ![Image]({{ site.baseurl }}/assets/pngs/heatmap.png)

 {% include navaids_map-4.html %}

+{% include airports_map.html %}

 ## Amount of Airports in Each Continent